-Drop into Kiama Library and staff will review your saved print request with you, provide a total cost and estimated time of job completion, and prepare your print.
+Drop your completed 3D printing request form into Kiama Library, and staff will review your saved design with you, provide a total cost and estimated time of job completion, and prepare your print.
 Unfortunately, same-day printing cannot be assured.

-Completed filament printer models must be supplied in .stl format (we will add any necessary supports, then convert them to .gx file format for printing).
+Completed 3D designs must be supplied in .stl format (we will add any necessary supports, then convert them to .gx file format for printing).

 All work must be saved to a flash drive or emailed to email@example.com

-Library staff are not responsible for the design, clean-up or refinement of virtual models – customers must resolve any design issues.
+Library staff are not responsible for the design, clean-up or refinement of 3D models – customers must resolve any design issues.

 Collecting your printed model